 |A Gerber daisy in a kettle.|

-I finally got around to planting in my containers.
+I love planning out the flowers, herbs, and vegetables that will go in planters and containers.
 I put container gardens (each container is its own mini garden) on my wrap around porch and scatter containers around the yard.
 Anything sitting around for too long is fair game to plant in from old cement mixers to enamel pots, and chicken feeders.
 Antique stores sometimes sell tubs, bucket, barrels, etc. that are rotted on the bottom at discounted prices.
 I love finding a deal to bring home to plant in.
 Make sure to nail a couple holes in the bottom of your containers if there is not a way for water to drain.

 |I like variegated leaf color.
 Remember these were just planted so they will fill in a lot.|

-I reuse my potting mix each year.
+I reuse my potting mix for 2 or 4 years.
 If you are looking for a good potting mix I recommend Black Gold.
-I only want potting mix no time release fertilizers.
+I use potting mix without time release fertilizers.
 To the mix I add a couple handfuls of bone meal.
 That's all the fertilizer they seem to need.
 Fish emulsion can be used if a container seems to be struggling.

 |Dump mix from last years pots in a bucket, add bone meal and mix up loosening any compacted soil.|